PaulCordellier/Nobespo/README.md

 ### Docker secrets

-You need to create the files
+To run this app with docker (which is easier) create the files:
 DbPassword.txt
 JwtSecretKey.txt
 TmdbApiKey.txt